kanhav0805/kanhav0805/README.md

 - 👋 Hi, I’m @kanhav0805
 - 👀 I’m interested in coding and learning android development.
 - 🌱 I’m currently learning basics of android development using kotlin as a language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to do an intenship related to android development using kotlin as preferred language.
 - 📫 How to reach me ...

 <!---